NYC judge declines to overturn Ghislaine Maxwell’s conviction for aiding Jeffrey Epstein’s sex trafficking scheme

 Prosecutors at trial described the Oxford-educated daughter of a publishing mogul as a “sophisticated predator” whose presence served to silence alarm bells that might otherwise go off when a middle-aged man is interested in teenage girls.

-Presidents Bill Clinton and Donald Trump were among the influential figures whose names came up during witness testimony and Prince Andrew’s.
-The Queen’s second son has since settled with prominent Epstein accuser Virginia Giuffre, who says Epstein and Maxwell forced her to sleep with him in 2001 when she was being trafficked for sex.
+Former Presidents Bill Clinton and Donald Trump and Britain's Prince Andrew were among the influential figures whose names came up during witness testimony.
+The queen’s second son has since settled with prominent Epstein accuser Virginia Giuffre, who says Epstein and Maxwell forced her to sleep with him in 2001 when she was being trafficked for sex.

 Maxwell has been detained at the federal jail in Brooklyn since her summer 2020 arrest.
 Epstein, 66, killed himself inside a jail cell at the now-shuttered Metropolitan Correctional Center in August 2019, a month after his arrest on sex trafficking charges.